Noble Resolve

 To answer these questions, USJFCOM established an evolving Noble Resolve experiment campaign plan which started execution in April 2007 and continue over the next couple of years.
 This campaign is conducted by using discussions, computer-aided modeling and simulation and seminars.

+By 2025 Noble Resolve had been metamorphized into a project for an Oil Rig, now being run by the Danish company Maersk as "Maersk Resolve".